Office of the Dean

 Advisers: Kathryn Lancioni, M.S.

-The Litore Agency is Seton Hall University’s student-led strategic public relations and communications firm.
+The Litore Agency is Seton Hall University’s student-led strategic public relations and communication firm.
 The student-led firm was founded in 1995 by Joan Bosisio, emeritus director for the Public Relations Society of America (PRSA) New Jersey Chapter.
 With origins in South Orange, N.J., we have provided expert advice and service to organizations on and off campus for over 20 years.
 Members of Litore conduct real-life public relations work to meet their client’s needs and goals.
 The agency has aided in providing strategic service for a multitude of diverse clientele ranging from beauty, entertainment, our university’s departments, local South Orange businesses and more.
 Some of our clients include Dress for Success, Seton Hall University’s School of Diplomacy and International Relations, and the Vanguard Theatre Company.

 Adviser: William Pace, M.F.A.